wombleton/gitlaw-nz/acts/L/Land Act 1948.md

     (2) Subject to any general or special directions given by the Board, the Commissioner may delegate to any officer of the department any of the powers set out in the last preceding subsection.
 The provisions of subsections (3), (4), (5), and (6) of [section 15][21] shall apply, with the necessary modifications, to any delegation by the Commissioner under this subsection.

-    (3) All actions and proceedings by or on behalf of Her Majesty respecting Crown land within any district or respecting any contract relating thereto, or any breach of any such contract, or any trespass thereon, or any damages accruing by reason of trespass thereon, or for the recovery of any rents, purchase moneys, or other moneys in respect of Crown land, or in respect of any damages or wrongs whatsoever in any way suffered by the Crown in respect of Crown land, and any proceedings for the breach of any provision of this Act, may be commenced, prosecuted, and carried on by and in the name of the Commissioner on behalf of Her Majesty, and the Commissioner may be plaintiff, or defendant, or informant, as the case may require, in any such action or proceeding.
+    (3) All actions and proceedings by or on behalf of Her Majesty respecting Crown land within any district or respecting any contract relating thereto, or any breach of any such contract, or any trespass thereon, or any damages accruing by reason of trespass thereon, or for the recovery of any rents, purchase moneys, or other moneys in respect of Crown land, or in respect of any damages or wrongs whatsoever in any way suffered by the Crown in respect of Crown land, and any proceedings for the breach of any provision of this Act, may be commenced, prosecuted, and carried on by and in the name of the Commissioner on behalf of Her Majesty, and the Commissioner may be plaintiff, or defendant, or prosecutor, as the case may require, in any such action or proceeding.

     (4) All documents which require to be executed for the purposes of this Act by or on behalf of Her Majesty, or by or on behalf of the Board, may, unless otherwise provided by this Act, be executed by the Commissioner and, if so executed, shall be as valid and effectual as if executed by or on behalf of Her Majesty, or by or on behalf of the Board, as the case may be.

     Compare: 1924 No 31 ss 34, 35

     Section 24(1)(e): amended, on 1 January 2008, by [section 364(1)][284] of the Property Law Act 2007 (2007 No 91).

+    Section 24(3): amended, on 1 July 2013, by [section 413][285] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 25 Recovery of possession of Crown land